Floyd Womack

 Floyd Seneca Womack (born November 15, 1978), nicknamed "Pork Chop", is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Seattle Seahawks in the fourth round of the 2001 NFL draft.
 He played college football for the Mississippi State Bulldogs.

+Career

+Womack was selected by the Seattle Seahawks in the fourth round of the 2001 NFL draft.
 He also played for the Cleveland Browns.
-Womack has played both right tackle and right guard in his career and saw time at both during the Browns' 2009 season.
+Womack played both right tackle and right guard in his career and saw time at both during the Browns' 2009 season.